 Harvard Offices

-GSAS and University resources exist to help students navigate their academic careers, including:
+Harvard Griffin GSAS and University resources exist to help students navigate their academic careers, including:

 Harvard-based Resources

-Many Harvard programs, faculty, and graduate students have developed advising documents and guides that can be adapted or be used to start discussions about effective advising and expectations.
+Many Harvard programs, faculty, and graduate students have developed advising documents and guides that can be adapted or used to start discussions about effective advising and expectations.

-- Kramer Lab Expectations—Professor Elena Kramer outlines her expectations for graduate students and lists what graduate students can expect from her on her lab's website.
+• Kramer Lab Expectations: Professor Elena Kramer outlines her expectations for graduate students and lists what graduate students can expect from her on her lab's website.

-- Goodrich Lab Best Practices—Professor Lisa Goodrich employs a strategy to ensure transparency and create a positive lab culture by recommending best practices designed to benefit all members of the research community.
+• Goodrich Lab Best Practices: Professor Lisa Goodrich employs a strategy to ensure transparency and create a positive lab culture by recommending best practices designed to benefit all members of the research community.

-- Department of Sociology Doctoral Advising Conversation Guide—PhD students and faculty in the Department of Sociology worked together to develop a Doctoral Advising Conversation Guide that aims to outline questions students might ask at different phases of the doctoral program.
+• Department of Sociology Doctoral Advising Conversation Guide: PhD students and faculty in the Department of Sociology worked together to develop a Doctoral Advising Conversation Guide that aims to outline questions students might ask at different phases of the doctoral program.

 External Resources